Memory system implementation

 Limited Order Regions

-The Cortex®‑A77 core supports the atomic instructions added in Armv8.1 architecture.
+The Cortex-A55 core supports the atomic instructions added in the Arm®v8.1‑A architecture.

-The Cortex‑A77 core supports atomics to device or non-cacheable memory, however this relies on the interconnect also supporting atomics.
+The Cortex-A55 core supports atomics to device or non-cacheable memory, however this relies on the interconnect also supporting atomics.
 If such an atomic instruction is executed when the interconnect does not support them, it will result in a synchronous Data Abort (for load atomics) or an asynchronous Data Abort (for store atomics).
 The behavior of the atomic instructions can be modified by the CPUECTLR register settings.

 The core supports Load acquire instructions adhering to the RCpc consistency

-semantic introduced in the Armv8.3 extensions for A profile.
-This is reflected in
+semantic introduced in the Armv8.3‑A extensions.
+This is reflected in register ID_AA64ISAR1_EL1

 Transient memory region

-The core has a specific behavior for memory regions that are marked as write-back cacheable and transient, as defined in the Armv8.0 architecture.
+The core has a specific behavior for memory regions that are marked as Write-Back cacheable and transient, as defined in the Armv8‑A architecture.

-For any load or store that is targeted at a memory region that is marked as transient, the following occurs:
+For any load that is targeted at a memory region that is marked as transient, the following occurs:

 - If the memory access misses in the L1 data cache, the returned cache line is allocated in the L1 data cache but is marked as transient.

-be used for only short periods.
-For example, when streaming single-use read data
+used for only short periods.
+For example, when streaming single-use read data that is then

-that is then discarded.
-In addition to non-temporal loads, there are also
+discarded.
+In addition to non-temporal loads, there are also prefetch-memory (